Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Model

 \end{widetext} where we denote the detuning between qubit frequency and triple drive frequency by $\Delta= \omega_\mathrm{eg}-3\omega_\mathrm{d}$ and use $\phi(t)=\bar{\phi}E(t)\cos(\omega_\mathrm{d}t)$, with $E(t)$ being an envelope function with unit amplitude.\\ Working in the dispersive regime, we assume the following quantities to be small

 In the regime where (\ref{app:perturb}) holds, one expects that the time evolution can be well approximated by a power series with respect to those small quantities with convergence rate given by (\ref{app:perturb}).
-Hence, we denote $\tilde H \equiv \mathcal{O}(\omega_\mathrm{d}^{-1})$.
+Hence, we denote $\hat{\tilde {H}} \equiv \mathcal{O}(\omega_\mathrm{d}^{-1})$.
 We want to stress at this point that the device is not in the low-frequency fluxonium regime and $\alpha/(4\omega_\mathrm{d})\sim 0.5$.
 For heavy fluxonia $\alpha\gg \omega_\mathrm{d}$, the approximation by a power series in (\ref{app:perturb}) does not hold anymore.
-It is possible to reformulate the equations to account for general $\alpha/\omega_\mathrm{d}$, however this requires a more careful investigation beyond the scope of this paper~\cite{upcomming_theory_paper}.
+It is possible to reformulate the equations to account for general $\alpha/\omega_\mathrm{d}$, however this requires a more careful investigation beyond the scope of this paper~\cite{huangTheoryMultiphotonProcesses2025}.

 A well-known procedure to perturbatively obtain the finite-time evolution operator from a time-dependent Hamiltonian is the Magnus expansion \cite{magnusExponentialSolutionDifferential1954}.
 Further, for periodically driven system, the extended Floquet-Magnus expansions can be used to obtain an effective Hamiltonian, which is already implemented in time-modulated cold-atom systems~\cite{goldmanPeriodicallyDrivenQuantum2015}.

-The aim of Floquet-Magnus expansions is to move into a frame in which the Hamiltonian becomes independent of the fast-rotating contributions, i.e. we aim for a unitary transformation $U(\tau) = \exp(i K(\tau) )$ such that
+The aim of Floquet-Magnus expansions is to move into a frame in which the Hamiltonian becomes independent of the fast-rotating contributions, i.e. we aim for a unitary transformation $\hat U(\tau) = \exp(i \hat K(\tau) )$ such that

 becomes independent of terms of the form $\exp(ik\tau)$.
 Note that the time-dependence of the envelope function $E(t)$ remains, which can be assumed to be slow since the time length of $\dot{E}(t)$ is negligible compared to pulse time.
-To eliminate rapidly oscillating terms, we generate $K(\tau)$ iteratively by powers of (\ref{app:perturb}), i.e. we define:
+To eliminate rapidly oscillating terms, we generate $\hat K(\tau)$ iteratively by powers of (\ref{app:perturb}), i.e. we define:

-Expanding (\ref{app:time_ind_frame}) in powers of $1/\omega_\mathrm{d}$, we obtain the defining equations for $H_{\rm eff}^{(n)}$ and $K_{k}^{(n)}$.
+Expanding (\ref{app:time_ind_frame}) in powers of $1/\omega_\mathrm{d}$, we obtain the defining equations for $\hat H_{\rm eff}^{(n)}$ and $\hat K_{k}^{(n)}$.
 At first order, it reads

-and by defining $K^{(n)}$ such that it collects all $\tau$-dependency inside it, the Hamiltonian becomes effectively time-independent,
+and by defining $\hat K^{(n)}$ such that it collects all $\tau$-dependency inside it, the Hamiltonian becomes effectively time-independent,

 One proceeds similarly for higher orders: